n7on/docker-internals/README.md

 >1426: cap_chown,cap_dac_override,cap_fowner,cap_fsetid,cap_kill,cap_setgid,cap_setuid,cap_setpcap,cap_net_bind_service,cap_net_raw,>cap_sys_chroot,cap_mknod,cap_audit_write,cap_setfcap=ep

 ```
 So for instance, it has `cap_sys_chroot` which is needed by `pivot_root` to change root filesystem.
 It also has `cap_mknod` which is needed by some images to create special files in `/dev`. `cap_setuid` and `cap_setgid` is needed to map user and groups.
-In fact, most of it's capabilities are actually needed in order to initialize the container.
+In fact, many of it's capabilities are actually needed by [Docker Runtime](#docker-runtime) in order to initialize the container.

 ## pivot_root

-Used by Docker to change root filesystem to image filesystem.
-This is done in the process which starts up the container (PID 1).
+Used by [Docker Runtime](#docker-runtime) to change root filesystem to image filesystem.
+This is done in the process which starts up the container (PID 1) during container initialization.
 Following is an example how this is done:

 ```bash
 # needed by pivot_root